Coronary angiogram (coronary angiography)

 • You’ll be given local anaesthetic to numb your groin or wrist.
 You may also be given a light sedative.

-• Your consultant cardiologist will insert a small, flexible tube into an artery at the top of your leg or your wrist.
+• Your consultant cardiologist will insert a small, flexible tube called a catheter into an artery at the top of your leg or your wrist to obtain high-precision images of the heart.

 • They’ll then guide a fine wire, known as a catheter, through the tube to your heart's arteries.
 They’ll inject a special dye through the catheter and take some X-rays.
 This will help to reveal any narrowing in your arteries.
 You may feel a warm sensation while they do this.